hossain-khan/android-constraint-layout-cheatsheet/README.md

 # ConstraintLayout Demo
-> NOTE: This is in planning phase now.
+> NOTE: This is currently in active development.

 A demo application for Android `ConstraintLayout` with various usage with sample code.